 FANCL's Research Institute conducts research and development activities in the fields of beauty and health, from basic research to product development, while constantly keeping in mind FANCL's corporate philosophy of "eliminating negatives" through science.
-In the 3rd Medium-Term Management Plan, we have set the goals of (1) accelerating business strategies, pro moting research on solutions to eliminate negatives and (2) developing new products utilizing Kirin Group technologies and materials.
-In addition to tackling individual research themes with a broad perspective and flexible thinking, we also actively engage in joint research with universities, manufacturers, and various research institutions in Japan and overseas, with R&D expenses totaling ¥3,145 million in FY Mar/2021.
-(Cosmetics Business: ¥1,675 million; Nutritional Supplements Business: ¥1,321 million; Other Businesses: ¥148 million).
-In addition, the Research Promotion Office, a support division of the Research Institute, protects the inventions and research results created as intellectual property (patents) and actively applies for patents.
-56 domestic and 13 foreign patents were applied for in FY Mar/2021.
+In the 3rd Medium-Term Management Plan, we have set the goals of (1) accelerating business strategies, promoting research on solutions to eliminate negatives and (2) developing new products utilizing Kirin Group technologies and materials.
+In addition to tackling individual research themes with a broad perspective and flexible thinking, we also actively engage in joint research with universities, manufacturers, and various research institutions in Japan and overseas, with R&D expenses totaling ¥3,492 million in FY Mar/2022.
+(Cosmetics Business: ¥1,826 million; Nutritional Supplements Business: ¥1,499 million; Other Businesses: ¥166 million).
+In addition, the Research Strategy Office, a support division of the Research Institute, protects the inventions and research results created as intellectual property (patents) and actively applies for patents.
+65 domestic and 5 foreign patents were applied for in FY Mar/2022.

 With regard to the application, acquisition, and maintenance of trademarks, the Legal Department discusses future product development and overseas expansion plans with the business divisions and affiliated companies as appropriate, and carries out procedures in consideration of cost effectiveness.
-As of September 2021, FANCL Group had acquired approximately 2,500 trademark rights in 54 countries and regions.
+As of March 2022, FANCL Group had acquired approximately 2,600 trademark rights in 54 countries and regions.
 In addition, from the perspective of brand protection, we are also working on countermeas ures against counterfeit products, mainly in Asia.
+We consider intellectual property to be an important management asset, and we aim to maximize the value of our intellectual property through its effective utilization.